 This step is similar to estimating resources and duration for each task of the project.
 Based on task resources, required talents, and duration, the team should decide the cost needed to complete the task.
 As another step for creating a project plan example, this step provides a realistic cost estimate for each activity.
 Same as estimating resources and duration, the project team can use multiple techniques to set task cost estimation.
 These techniques include parametric estimation where the team uses a statistical relationship between historical data and other variables to identify cost.
-Also, the team can use a more simplified technique like Analogous estimation, Bottom-up estimating and three-point estimation techniques.
-Just like estimating resources and duration, the team can use the later technique by calculating the average or the weighted average of optimistic, pessimistic and most likely estimates.
+Also, the team can use more simplified techniques like Analogous estimation, Bottom-up estimating, and three-point estimation techniques.
+Just like estimating resources and duration, the team can use the latter technique by calculating the average or the weighted average of optimistic, pessimistic, and most likely estimates.

 7. Generate Project Plan

 After completing each task resource and duration estimation, in addition to completing cost estimates for each task, now you can generate the final version of the project plan example.
 You should review the different aspects of the project plan to inspect any potential conflict between them.
-As a project plan example of such conflict, you may find the estimated costs for an activity doesn’t match the resource estimate.
+There may be estimated costs for an activity which don’t match the resource estimate.
 In such a case, you need to review your project plan example and find a way to clear that variance.
 We highly recommend that you review the project plan example we provided as an attachment for your reference.
 The final reviewed project plan example is sent for approval and final authorization for execution.

 8. Finalize and Approve by Sponsor

-First, the project team carefully reviews the final project plan example and rectify any variances between different elements.
-Then, the project manager handovers the final version of the project plan to the project sponsor for review, recommendations, and final approval.
+First, the project team carefully reviews the final project plan example and rectifies any variances between different elements.
+Then, the project manager hands over the final version of the project plan to the project sponsor for review, recommendations, and final approval.
 The project sponsor revises the project plan’s final version and investigates it to ensure it is realistic enough.
-Also, they review to confirm the plan took into account different constraints, assumptions and project risks.
-As a result, the project plan might be returned to the project team for revision if the project sponsor sees it unrealistic.
+Also, the sponsor reviews the plans constraints, assumptions, and project risks.
+As a result, the project plan might be returned to the project team for revision if the project sponsor sees it as unrealistic.
 On the other hand, if the project sponsor finds the plan realistic, integrated and conflict-free, he/she will approve it directly.
 Thus, the project team can have an approved version of the project plan example when the project sponsor authorizes the team to start executing project work.

 Project Plan Example of a Project

 Now let’s go through a sample project plan example that we have attached above for you as a reference to use for your future project plan.
 This project plan example offers major sections of the project plan that we described in this article.
-Accordingly, we will go briefly through different sections of the project plan example to enrich your understanding of the sections.
-The mains section of the sample project plan example:
+Accordingly, we will briefly step through sections of the project plan example to enrich your understanding of the sections.
+The main section of the sample project plan example: